Decision-Oriented Dialogue for Human-AI Collaboration: The DialOp Environments

-The assistant and the user take turns sending natural language messages.
-The assistant can propose a complete or partial itinerary at any point.
-This proposal's reward (while unknown to the assistant) is automatically computed for the user's convenience, including a breakdown that shows the contributions to the reward from each site, travel times, and budget constraints.
-With this information, the user can make judgments about aspects of the itinerary (\eg that it is worth spending extra travel time to visit a particularly desirable site) and determine whether to accept the proposal.
+When the assistant proposes a complete or partial itinerary, the proposal reward (while unknown to the assistant) is automatically computed for the user's convenience, including a breakdown of the contributions to the reward from each site, travel times, and budget constraints.
+Showing scored proposals to the user simulates that real users intuitively know how they feel about an itinerary, even if they may not be able to name their preferences up front.
+With this information, the user can make judgments about aspects of the itinerary (\eg that it is worth spending extra travel time to visit a particularly desirable site).
 The game ends when the user accepts a full itinerary of $k$ sites.
-The final reward is the score of the itinerary, range-normalized by the scores of the best and worst possible $k$-site itineraries.
+The agents' shared reward is the score of the itinerary, range-normalized by the scores of the best and worst possible $k$-site itineraries.